 Asked of her comment on the said statement, Prof Ampofo said she was unable to comment on it because the UG-UTAG was not privy to the said statement.

-Position of President Prof Ampofo recalled that in an interview on a local FM radio station in Accra, the President conceded that “valid criticisms” had been brought against the PUB, and said that those would be reviewed.
+Prof Ampofo recalled that in an interview on a local FM radio station in Accra, the President conceded that “valid criticisms” had been brought against the PUB, and said that those would be reviewed.

 “However, the President ultimately concluded that the basic thrust of the Bill and the rationale for it was incontestable.